 It has internal and external uses.
 The oil is diluted and applied on external wounds to stop it from getting infected; and it is inhaled to treat respiratory infections caused by viruses.

 A study in July 2009 published in the Journal of Ethnopharmacology has shown the antiviral properties of Jasminum officinale.
 (6)

 Another research done in October 2012 ahs found the potent antimicrobial properties of essential oil blends that included jasmine oil.
 (7)

 4. It Fades Scars and Blemishes

 Cicatrizant is one of the properties of jasmine essential oil.
-Hence, if anyone is bothered by scars and blemishes should apply the essential oil regularly to remove these scars.
-It can also diminish the stretch marks after pregnancy.
+Hence, if anyone is bothered by scars and blemishes should apply the essential oil regularly to remove these scars. jasmine oil is also a one of the best natural oils to prevent stretch marks after pregnancy.

 5. It can reduce Coughing